mrworldwide1/ShadyCargo/README.md

 Only general logistics/shipping companies will accept them.

-Common sense but this mod is just for fun; please don't actually buy or smuggle illegal items
+Common sense but this mod is just for fun; I do not condone buying or smuggling any real illegal items